 AncestryDNA compares DNA with samples from 26 regions all around the world.
 These include areas in America, Europe, Africa, West Asia, Asia, and Pacific Islander.

 In addition to ethnicity profiling, AncestryDNA will also provide information regarding the client’s family history and potential ancestors as well as previously unknown relatives.
 What’s more, the service links the client’s DNA test results to his/her family tree.

-One advantage of tracing family histories with AncestryDNA services is the fact that they have one of the largest databases of historical records, family trees and even photos courtesy of Ancestry.com.
+One advantage of tracing family histories with AncestryDNA services is the fact that they have one of the largest databases of historical records, family trees, and potentially old photos courtesy of Ancestry’s database.
 In fact, the company’s website estimates that it has a database of at least 3 million people.

 AncestryDNA also includes raw DNA downloads which are basically a copy of the raw results.
 Clients can use the raw DNA results to find out, even more, details about themselves even from third-party services.